 The Free Contracting Environment

 In the Free Contracting Environment, generators, importers and exporters of energy and free and special consumers are free to negotiate and establish contracts for the volumes of purchase and sale of energy and their respective prices.

 Free consumers purchase energy directly from the generators or suppliers, by means of bilateral contacts with freely negotiated conditions, such as price, term, volume, etc. Each consumer unit pays a bill relating to the service of distribution by the local concessionaire (regulated rates) and one or more bills relating to the purchase of the energy (contractually negotiated price).

 - Free Consumer: unit served at any voltage and with demand contracted with the distributor equal to or greater than 2 MW.

 - Special Consumer: unit or set of consumer units located in a common area or with the same CNPJ [taxpayer contribution number], whose load is greater than or equal to 500 kW (total of the contracted demand) and connected at high/medium tension.
 The special consumer may contract only incentive energy, which is energy generated by solar, wind, biomass, qualified co-generation sources or by Small Hydro-Electric Plants.
-Energy consumption through these sources is subsidised, to encourage more sustainable generation (discount on the tariff for use of the distribution system –wire rates),
+Energy consumption through these sources is subsidized, to encourage more sustainable generation (discount on the tariff for use of the distribution system –wire rates).

 The activities to make the two types of electrical energy purchase viable in the SIN are operated by the Chamber for Commercialising Electricity (CCEE) and will follow regulations established by National Electric Energy Agency (ANEEL).
 All contracts signed in the free and regulated environments are registered with the CCEE.